IDEX Biometrics Presentation 22 February 2023

 About IDEX Biometrics

-IDEX Biometrics ASA IDBA is a global technology leader in fingerprint biometrics, offering authentication solutions across payments, access control, and digital identity to create unmatched convenience and uncompromised security for users.
+IDEX Biometrics ASA (OSE: IDEX and Nasdaq: IDBA) is a global technology leader in fingerprint biometrics, offering authentication solutions across payments, access control, and digital identity to create unmatched convenience and uncompromised security for users.
 Our solutions are based on patented and proprietary sensor technologies, integrated circuit designs, and software, targeting card-based applications for payments and digital authentication.
 We partner with leading card manufacturers and other industry experts to bring our solutions to market.

 For more information, visit www.idexbiometrics.com